genepattern/genepattern-notebook/README.md

 > ipython notebook

 This will start up the notebook kernel from and launch your web browser, pointing to the Notebook.

+## Updating GenePattern Notebook

+If you want to update GenePattern Notebook to a more recent version on PIP, run the following
+command:

+> pip install -U --no-deps genepattern-notebook

 ## Note for RNA-seq Notebook Users